MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

     - After creating the Dataverse in the Power platform admin center, intermittently user might get prompted to create the database again.
 In this scenario, restart Power Automate Desktop (exit from the system tray icon).

-    - Microsoft Dataverse provisioning in the default environment from Power Automate Desktop to create a flow will be supported in the upcoming release.

-1. If the customer already installed Power Automate Desktop and has paid attended RPA license or trial license and wants to try Free MSA, they have to download the latest Power Automate Desktop version with March release to sign-in using their Microsoft Account.
+1. If the customer already installed Power Automate Desktop and has paid attended RPA license or trial license and wants to try ther free Microsoft account , they have to download the latest Power Automate Desktop version with March release to sign-in using their Microsoft Account.
 Otherwise, they see the below error.

       ![The prompted sign-in dialog with the respective error.](media\known-issues\pad-sign-in.png)